-There is no institutional capacity to conduct research specifically for World Heritage issues but research is conducted in collaboration with partners.
+There is no institutional capacity to conduct research specifically for World Heritage issues.

 10.10 - Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?